ldsryush/startup/README.md

 Used object-fit: cover to crop images appropriately without distortion.

 Applied these styles uniformly for images across different components (both equipment and apparel).
+Setting Up Email with Gmail SMTP
+Use Gmail’s SMTP Server:

+SMTP Host: Use smtp.gmail.com

+SMTP Port: Typically, 587 is used for TLS (or 465 for SSL).

+Gmail Account: Use your Gmail address as the username.

+Generate an App Password:

+Enable 2-Step Verification on your Gmail account.

+Generate an App Password (instead of using your normal password) from your Google account security settings.
+Example: Your app password might be something like "zurt jttw ybsw rwwt".

+Configure Environment Variables:

+Instead of a .env file (which you have chosen not to use), set the following environment variables directly through your server’s configuration or export them in your shell:

+SMTP_HOST=smtp.gmail.com

+SMTP_PORT=587

+SMTP_USER=your-email@gmail.com

+SMTP_PASS="zurt jttw ybsw rwwt"

+SMTP_SECURE=false (for TLS)

+EMAIL_FROM=your-email@gmail.com

+These variables are used by your Node.js backend to securely configure the email transporter.

+Integrate with Nodemailer in Your Backend:

+Your backend uses a function (createMailTransporter()) that checks for production settings.
+In production, it reads the above environment variables to create a secure Gmail SMTP transporter.

+In non-production (development), it uses Ethereal to simulate email sending.

+Key Point: This ensures that your reset code emails (and any other emails) are sent reliably once the environment variables are set on your server.

+Testing and Deployment:

+Before deploying, verify that your server can access Gmail’s SMTP server (for example, by using a test email endpoint).

+Restart your application after setting the environment variables to ensure they are loaded.

 WebSocket Integration for Real-Time Chat: